 Berkeley, CA 94710

-The lab has three entrance : Blackberry gate, Strawberry gate and Grizzly gate.
+The lab has three entrance : Blackberry gate (main gate), Strawberry gate and Grizzly gate.

 General public access is through the Blackberry gate, which is at the end of Cyclotron road, in the continuation of Hearst Avenue in Berkeley.

 Once at the lab, GPS directions will not work to find specific building.
 You should refer to the map of the lab to know where you are going.
-Be careful, the numbering of the building is pretty chaotic.
+Be careful, the numbering of the buildings is not sequential, so don't rely on them to find your way.

 The Advanced Light Source is Building 6.
 The nearest convenient parking is lot K2, near building 2.
 To go there from Blackberry Gate, follow Chu Road.
 At the roundabout, continue straight on Smoot road.
 Follow Smoot road, until there is a parking lot and a sharp turn on Lawrence Road.
 Once on that road, you may find a parking spot and walk to building 2 or building 6.